yaahc/yaahallo.github.io/_posts/2019-04-04-other-operators.md

 ## My Feelings

-Long story short I don't feel like these two operators are particularly `C++`-like.
+Long story short I don't feel like the conditional and comma operators are particularly `C++`-like.
 To me they feel like aberrations, and I feel as though they were added to fill in holes left behind by how the language's syntax was designed.
 Now's where I really start talking about Rust.
 Super short story time, my old boss was a bit of a Functional Programming Evangelist, and as a result I started paying attention to functional programming whenever it came up as a topic though I didn't dig into it.
 When I first heard about Rust I went and browsed the Wikipedia article about it and thanks to my conditioning from Ian when I came upon the following blurb it burned into my mind for all eternity.

 ```
 Despite the superficial resemblance to C and C++, the syntax of Rust in a